-CO.No.
-Upon completion of this course, students will be able to PSO addressed CL CO-1 describe the structure and function of biological membrane including the roles of gradients in energy transduction 1 Re CO-2 illustrate the structural organization, control and regulation of gene at the transcriptional, post transcriptional level 2 Un CO-3 outline the mechanisms of cell to cell signaling, including intercellular signaling and second messenger 5 An CO-4 compare the structure and function of proteins, roles of amino acids in protein folding and protein-protein interactions 5 An CO-5 examine cell cycle and its regulation, including mitosis and meiosis 4 An CO-6 evaluate the characteristics, causes and role of genes in cancer 5 Ev
+CO.
+No. Upon completion of this course, students will be able to PSO addressed CL CO-1 acquire knowledge on the structure and function of biological membrane including the roles of gradients in energy transduction 1 Un CO-2 compare the different types of transporters and its functions 2 An CO-3 relate the mechanisms of cell to cell signaling, including intercellular signaling and second messenger 1 An CO-4 understand the structure and function of proteins including the roles of amino acids in protein folding and protein-protein interactions.
+1 Un CO-5 identify the regulation of gene at the transcriptional and post transcriptional level 3 Ap CO-6 illustrate the structural organization of gene and the control of gene expression 5 Un CO-7 explain the cell cycle and its regulation, including the mechanism of mitosis and meiosis 6, 7 Ev CO-8 demonstrate the characteristics, causes and onset of cancer, metastasis, proto oncogenes, tumor suppressor genes and apoptosis 6, 8 Un